-Daidzein ( CAS: 486-66-8) is an aglycone isoflavone naturally present in soybeans , red clover , kudzu , and other legumes.
-It is formed by enzymatic hydrolysis of its glycosylated form, daidzin , particularly during digestion or fermentation.
-Widely studied for its , anti-inflammatory , and phytoestrogenic effects , daidzein is a key marker in evaluating the efficacy of soy-based ingredients.
+Daidzein (CAS: 486-66-8) is an aglycone isoflavone naturally present in soybeans , red clover , kudzu , and other legumes.
+It is formed by enzymatic hydrolysis of its glycosylated form, daidzin , notably during digestion or fermentation.
+Extensively studied for its , anti-inflammatory , and phytoestrogenic effects , daidzein is a key marker in evaluating the efficacy of soy-based ingredients.

 Why dose daidzein?